otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 - Test case 2: `count([1, 2, 3, 4, 5], 6)` should return `0`
 - Test case 3: `count([1, 2, 3, 4, 5, 1], 1)` should return `2`

-8. Write a **function** to check if two strings are anagrams of each other.
+8. Write a **function** to check whether two strings are anagrams of each other.

 - Test case 1: `isAnagram("hello", "olleh")` should return `true`
 - Test case 2: `isAnagram("hello", "world")` should return `false`

 9. Write a **function** to find the longest word in a string.

 - Test case 1: `findLongestWord("The quick brown fox jumped over the lazy dog")` should return `"jumped"`
 - Test case 2: `findLongestWord("May the force be with you")` should return `"force"`